Bheki Mseleku: Biography

-With Home at Last (2003), the last record released during his lifetime, Mseleku, "a self-confessed 'Citizen of the World, explored "home" as being "a spiritual construct made up of special people and relationships, those that came along on the long hard road, those that were left behind to be re-visited later."
+With Home at Last (2003), the last record released during his lifetime, Mseleku, "a self-confessed 'Citizen of the World, explored "home" as being "a spiritual construct made up of special people and relationships, those that came along on the long hard road, those that were left behind to be re-visited later".

-In 2021 a solo piano recording, Beyond the Stars, was released posthumously.
-This album was recorded on 28 November 2003, but none of the six songs were released during Mseleku's lifetime.
-Beyond The Stars provided what Blue Note recording artist Nduduzo Makhathini describes in his liner notes as "a divine summary" of Mseleku's life story: "a sonic pilgrimage from the beautiful and organic landscapes of Durban, to the vibrant energy of London and ultimately toward the inner dimensions of one's being."
+In 2021, the solo piano recording Beyond the Stars was released posthumously.
+This album was recorded on 28 November 2003, though none of the six songs were released during Mseleku's lifetime.
+Beyond The Stars provided what pianist Nduduzo Makhathini described in his liner notes as "a divine summary" of Mseleku's life story: "a sonic pilgrimage from the beautiful and organic landscapes of Durban, to the vibrant energy of London and ultimately toward the inner dimensions of one's being."

 Mseleku was diabetic and at one time had been diagnosed as bipolar.
-He was father of nine children: Sizwe Mseleku, Duma Mseleku, Maria Mbalentle Mseleku, Victoria Nokuwela Ogunsaya (maiden name Mseleku), Teresa Milewski, Brenda Mseleku, Michael Mseleku, Noel Goldenbaum and Nirvana Nokwe-Mseleku being the youngest, his departure left a devastating mark on his survived family.
-He died in his London flat, having spent most of his last years back in South Africa, but without finding an outlet for his skills there; his home was burgled in 1994, which affected him deeply, due to the loss of the mouthpiece that John Coltrane had used for the recording of A Love Supreme, given to him by Alice Coltrane at Newport.
+He was the father of nine children: Sizwe Mseleku, Duma Mseleku, Maria Mbalentle Mseleku, Victoria Nokuwela Ogunsaya (née Mseleku), Teresa Milewski, Brenda Mseleku, Michael Mseleku, Noel Goldenbaum, and Nirvana Nokwe-Mseleku who was the youngest—Mseleku's departure left a devastating mark on his family.
+He died in his London flat, having spent most of his last years back in South Africa, but without finding an outlet for his skills there.
+His home was burgled in 1994, which affected him deeply, due to the loss of the mouthpiece that John Coltrane had used for the recording of A Love Supreme, given to him by Alice Coltrane at Newport.

-Over the two years prior to his death, Mseleku had established a new band in London, and had made several well received appearances around the country.
+Over the two years prior to his death, Mseleku had established a new band in London and had made several well received appearances around the country.